FRIDAY, NOVEMBER 30

 Please Join Us

-Please join us at 6:00pm this Friday as we pray for our church as a community.
+Join us at 6:00pm on Friday, April 12 and Friday, July 12 as we pray for our church as a community.
 Please also consider privately fasting and praying for our church throughout the day.
 Pray that God would meet our financial needs, that He would provide leadership and vision for our church, and that He would meet all of our spiritual needs.
 Pray, above all, that God would be glorified through our church and that we would follow Him wherever He leads us.